 Using Lightroom’s Geotagging Feature

 What is “geotagging”?
 Camera EXIF (the data that records camera model, aperture, shutter speed, ISO, etc) also has a field for GPS coordinates.
 Cameras with built-in receivers or external receivers will record these GPS coordinates to the EXIF when the picture is made, along with the date and time.
-You can then open up these photos in numerous programs and have them overlaid on a map so you can see exactly where your photos were taken.
+You can see exactly where your photos were taken when you open up these photos in numerous programs.
 Cool, right?

 But not all of us have cameras with receivers, or external receivers, or can afford to use the battery juice for a GPS.

 That doesn’t mean you can’t geotag your photos!
 Here we’ll learn how backpackers & hikers can geotag photos in Adobe Lightroom CC during post-processing, though these techniques should work for all kinds of travelers.

 Are You Carrying a Handheld GPS?

 Lightroom CC allows you to import track files from your GPS unit.
 This can save a lot of the headache described further, as you can see where exactly you were at known times.